eduvpn/documentation/PHP_SAML_SP_UPGRADE.md

 	$ sudo systemctl restart httpd

-Copy your metadata file(s) from `/etc/vpn-user-portal/metadata` to `/etc/php-saml-sp/metadata` (as root):

-	# mkdir /etc/php-saml-sp/metadata
-	# cp /etc/vpn-user-portal/metadata/*.xml /etc/php-saml-sp/metadata

 Figure out which IdP is currently supported by looking for `idpEntityId` in `/etc/vpn-user-portal/config.php` configure that as an entry in `/etc/php-saml-sp/config.php` under `idpList`.
 In case you were using a discovery service you would have to check your discovery service configuration for which IdPs are supported and include all of them under `idpList` in `/etc/php-saml-sp/config.php`.
+The metadata used before is specified under `idpMetadata`.
+Copy this file to `/etc/php-saml-sp/metadata` (as root):

+	# mkdir /etc/php-saml-sp/metadata
+	# cp /path/to/idp/metadata.xml /etc/php-saml-sp/metadata

 You can set the entity ID of your SP under `entityId` if you want to keep using the old one.
 The default SP entityID for `php-fkooman-saml-sp` was